Government Information (Public Access)

 When ACI engages in any contracts to the value of more than $150,000 with private sector bodies, it publishes these in a register of government contracts.
-The information provided will include details on the name of the contractor and any related company involved in the contract, the start date and duration of the contract, the good and services to be provided under the contract, the amount payable to the contractor, any renegotiation provisions, tender methods if applicable, and any payment provisions for operational or maintenance services under the contract.
+The information provided includes details on the name of the contractor and any related company involved in the contract, the start date and duration of the contract, the good and services to be provided under the contract, the amount payable to the contractor, any renegotiation provisions, tender methods if applicable, and any payment provisions for operational or maintenance services under the contract.

 You can ask the ACI what information it will make available to the public, in addition to the information contained on its website.
 Under the GIPA Act, the ACI is encouraged to release as much information as possible, in an appropriate way and free of charge (or at the lowest reasonable cost).
 The Right to Information Officer can be contacted on +61 2 9464 4666.

 You can request specific information from the ACI .
 The ACI will release information without the need for a formal application, unless there are good reasons to require one.
 Your first point of contact should be the Right to Information Officer, on +61 2 9464 4666.

 Formal Application for access

 This is the last resort, if you haven't been able to get the information you need in any other way.
 You can formally request specific information from the ACI.
 In limited circumstances, access to information will require a Formal Access Application.
 Your first point of contact should be the Right to Information Officer, on +61 2 9464 4666.

 The Access Application Form should be completed to apply for formal access to ACI information under the GIPA Act.